Mai'Adua

-Mai'Adua city (or birnin Maiaduwa) is a city in Katsina state and a Local Government Area in Katsina State, Nigeria, sharing a border with the Republic of Niger.
-Its headquarters are in the city of Mai'Adua on the A2 highway.
+Mai'Adua city (or Birnin Mai'aduwa) is a city in Katsina state and a Local Government Area in Katsina State, Nigeria, sharing a border with the Republic of Niger.
+Its headquarters is in the city of Mai'Adua on the A2 highway.

 It has an area of 528 km^{2} and a population of 201,178 at the 2006 census.

 The postal code of the area is 824.

 It has a very large historical urban and rural market operating on Sundays.
 The market is international serving as exchange point between Nigeria and Niger Republic.
-Livestock, including cattle, sheep, goats, camels, donkeys, and horses are the main commodities mainly from Niger, while grains such as maize, sorghum, millet, and soybean come mainly from Nigeria.
+Livestock, including cattle, sheep, goats, camels, donkeys, and horses are the main commodities mainly from Niger, while grains such as maize, sorghum, millet, and soybean mainly come from Nigeria.

+Climatic Condition

+With an average annual temperature of 37°C, 653 mm of rainfall, 263 dry days, and a 30% average humidity, Mai'Adua has a semi-arid climate.